jpgmv1998/reproducible_paper_template/README.md

 * If you want to use R packages management see this [vignette](https://rstudio.github.io/renv/articles/renv.html) then:
    * Open RProject and execute `install.packages("renv")` if you do not have it installed yet.
-   * If you already substituted all files with prefixes `_example_` and `_template_` with your own scripts, then:
    * Execute `renv::init()` to develop a "local library" of the packages employed in a project.
 It will create the following files and folders in the project directory: `renv.lock`, `.Rprofile`, and `renv/.` Binaries of the project's packages will be stored in the `renv/library/` subfolder.
    * When working on the project, use `renv::install()` to add any extra package that was not present before, and use `renv::snapshot()` to update your renv-related files.
 Make sure these are updated when pushing project changes to GitHub, sharing files with others, or preparing the replication package.
-   * If you are starting a fresh project and want to substitute the files with prefixes `_example_` and `_template_` while developing the project, then:
+   * If you want to collaborate with others using renv see this [vignette](https://rstudio.github.io/renv/articles/collaborating.html).
-      * Execute `renv::init(bare = T)`.
-It will activate the renv structure to the project adding the same files as mentioned above, but the argument `bare = T` will make it skip the scan step and it will not install any package automatically.
-      * When working on the project, use `renv::install()` to add any necessary package to the project library (even if you already have it installed locally or in another project), and use `renv::snapshot()` to update your renv-related files.
-Make sure these are updated when pushing project changes to GitHub, sharing files with others, or preparing the replication package.

 ## Files description